How To Calm a Cat That's in Heat [Basic Home Remedies To Calm Your Kitty]

 • Affection: Give her a little extra TLC and extra attention, including petting and brushing.

-• Exercise: Provide your cat with some additional exercise during her heat cycle.
-A short walk or play session each day can help burn off some of her excess energy.
+• Exercise: A short walk or play session each day can help burn off some of her excess energy.

-• Veterinary Medicine: Your veterinarian may prescribe medications to help ease her discomfort.
-In some cases, it may be necessary to spay your cat.
+• Veterinary Medicine: Your veterinarian may prescribe medications to help ease discomfort.

-• Clean Litter: Keep your cat's litter box clean.
-This encourages scent marking in the litter box instead of other areas in and around your residence.
+• Clean Litter: This encourages scent marking in the litter box instead of other areas in and around your residence.

 • Heat Remedy: Allow your cat to sit on a warm towel, heat pack, or microwaveable heat pad to keep them calm.

-• CBD: One of the best remedies for cats is CBD.
+• CBD: One of the best cat in heat remedy is CBD.
 Some of the best hemp-derived CBD-infused cat products you can give your feline friend include soft chews, treats, oil (tincture), and capsules, all of which you can find right here at Holistapet!
-CBD may help provide your cat with a calming effect, making them less agitated and frisky during heat.

 • Catnip: Utilize loose catnip or catnip-filled toys to keep your feline friend occupied and away from male cats.